 You can execute DELETE DML command to delete one or more rows from the table using VIEWS.

 How to insert Row in a VIEW in Oracle Database (INSERT ddl)

 To insert a row, a view has to satisfy all the constraints on any column of underlying table over which it’s created.
 Insert DML is subject to several restrictions when executed on a View in Oracle database such as:

-- A view must contain the entire Not Null column from underlying table.
-The failure to include any columns that have NOT NULL constraints from the underlying table in the view will result the non-execution of the INSERT statement.
+A view must contain the entire Not Null column from underlying table.
+The failure to include any columns that have NOT NULL constraints from the underlying table in the view will result in the non-execution of the INSERT statement.
 However an UPDATE or DELETE statement can be issued.

-- If there is any column with referential key constraint in underlying table then view must contain that column and a proper value must be provided to that column while performing Insert on the View and many more.
+If there is any column with referential key constraint in underlying table then view must contain that column and a proper value must be provided to that column while performing Insert dml on the View and many more.

 Thus to perform an INSERT dml on a view, it has to include all the columns which either have NOT NULL constraint or Referential constraint or any other mandatory constraint from the base table employees.